Pokie-Pack/poor-traveler/README.md

 ## Future Implementations

--add the option to actually purchase a travel package with working reservations -the ability to add reviews, maybe somehow link it through yelp
+- Add the option to actually purchase a travel package with working reservations
+- The ability to add reviews, maybe somehow link it through yelp

 ## Tests